JWKennington/JWKennington.github.io/content/posts/physics/pycbc-example-data.md

 Category: Physics
 Tags: physics, gravity

-This post is the first in a series of in-depth examples for analyzing gravitatonal wave data in Python, using the PyCBC package.
+This post is the first in a series of in-depth examples for analyzing gravitational wave data in Python, using the PyCBC package.
 There is also a notebook-version of this post, available [here](https://github.com/JWKennington/pycbc-examples), in a repo of PyCBC examples.